xpack/web-jekyll/pages/core/xpbuild/index.md

 using either `make` or `ninja`.
-Due to the uncertainty with the name, promotion was postponed; then it was decided to also include an internal builder, using the code of `xpninja`, and to make it public when ready.
+Due to the uncertainty with the name, promotion was postponed; then it was decided to also include an internal builder, using the code of xpninja, and to make it public when ready.

 ## xpbuild CLI commands